In a Nutshell

 Homeowner Debt

-Mortgages aren’t always the worst kind of debt to have, but if you’re having a hard time paying your mortgage, then you might be in financial trouble.
-According to a recent survey, seven in ten Americans have a hard time paying their rent or mortgage.
+Mortgages aren’t always the worst kind of debt, but if you’re having a hard time paying your mortgage, you might be in financial trouble.
+In fact, seven in ten Americans have trouble paying their rent or mortgage.

 Retirement Debt